cockroachdb/docs/v23.1/changefeed-messages.md

 - The downstream [changefeed sink](changefeed-sinks.html) is unavailable.
 Protected timestamps will protect changes until you either [cancel](cancel-job.html) the changefeed or the sink becomes available once again.
 - You [pause](pause-job.html) a changefeed with the [`protect_data_from_gc_on_pause`](create-changefeed.html#protect-pause) option enabled.
 Protected timestamps will protect changes until you [resume](resume-job.html) the changefeed.

-However, if the changefeed lags too far behind, the protected changes could cause data storage issues.
+However, if the changefeed lags too far behind, the protected changes could lead to an accumulation of garbage.
+This could result in increased disk usage and degraded performance for some workloads.
 To release the protected timestamps and allow garbage collection to resume, you can:

 - [Cancel](cancel-job.html) the changefeed job.
 - [Resume](resume-job.html) a paused changefeed job.